Rubber duck: In popular culture

-Ernie, a popular Muppet from the television series Sesame Street, has performed the song "Rubber Duckie" multiple times since the series began.
-Ernie frequently spoke to his duck and carried it with him in other segments of the show.
+Ernie, a popular Muppet from the television show Sesame Street, has performed the song "Rubber Duckie" multiple times since the series began.
+Ernie frequently spoke to his rubber duckie and carried it with him in other segments of the show.
 On a special occasion, Little Richard performed the song.

 C. W. McCall's hit song "Convoy" (and the movie and novel it inspired) are narrated from the viewpoint of a character who replaced the bulldog hood ornament on his Mack truck with a bathtub toy and used the on-air handle of "Rubber Duck".

 The Akron RubberDucks minor league baseball team, formerly known as the "Aeros", officially adopted the nickname on October 29, 2013.
 The nickname pays tribute to the city's history in the rubber industry, particularly as the birthplace of companies such as Goodyear, Firestone, B.F.
 Goodrich, and General Tire.

 Protest symbol

 Rubber ducks have also become a protest symbol simultaneously in Belgrade, Brazil, and Moscow in 2017, and in Bangkok in 2020.